 RF and XGB are tree based ensemble algorithms, which have prediction accuracy and good generalization ability, and are not prone to overfitting (Rao et al., 2018; Abbaszadeh et al., 2019).
-RF is a multiple-tree algorithm improved by Bootstrap bootstrap to reduce decision tree bias in determining the splits (Mohana et al., 2021).
+RF is a multiple-tree algorithm improved by Bootstrap to reduce decision tree bias in determining the splits (Mohana et al., 2021).
 Many studies have used RF to build regression models of remotely sensed SM and related variables, and almost all achieved better results compared to other regression methods (Zhao et al., 2018; Qu et al., 2019; Hu et al., 2020).
 In contrast, the application of XGB, which applies a regularized gradient boosting framework, is still very limited.
-However, XGB has prominentineomparable advantages in generalization performance and accuracy (Wang et al., 2020).
+However, XGB has incomparable advantages in generalization performance and accuracy (Wang et al., 2020).
+Compared with RF and other some methods, XGB has significantly faster calculation speed (Fan et al., 2018; Shi et al., 2021).
+Some studies have shown that XGB is a better regression and classification algorithm than RF and other machine learning methods (Ågren et al., 2021; Fan et al., 2021).